Axiomata

 RECKONING

-Your life is a house whose creaks you know, save one room.
-The one you sealed the night you chose survival.
-Your mind forgot the lock.
-Your palm remembers the key.
-The frame bows.
-The door warps.
-Wood groans remembering a shape it was bent from.
+Your life is a house whose every creak you know – save for one room.
+The one you sealed the night you chose silence.
+Your mind forgot the lock, but your palm remembers the cold brass of the key.
+Years pass.
+You rearrange the hallway so you never face the door.
+The frame bows regardless, groaning under a borrowed weight, as silence bleeds beneath the door like dark water.
 Your hand finds the lock.
-Rust resists, then yields.
+The rust resists, then snaps.
 The door gives.

-You step through.
-The air is thick with rust and old fear.
-He's there.
-Bare feet on cold concrete, arms locked around the beam.
-He hasn't moved since the night you sealed this door.
-His eyes meet yours the instant you open it.
-Behind him, the collapse still presses.
-In his face, no accusation – only the stillness of someone who never stopped listening for your step.
-The vigil you abandoned, he kept.
-Your knees find the concrete.
+You step through, the air thick with rust and fear.
+He is there: bare feet on cold concrete, arms locked around the beam, unmoved since the night you sealed the door.
+His eyes find yours.
+In his face, no accusation – only the stillness of someone who never stopped listening for your footstep.
+The vigil you broke, he kept.
+The strength it took to seal him here was nothing compared to the strength it took to stay.
+Your knees hit concrete.
 Rest now.
 I'll carry it.
-He looks at you, you look back.
-Your weight settles beside his.
-His shoulders drop as the beam releases.
-The fist you mistook for a heart unclenches.
-Behind him, the wall gives way – light pours in.
+What you sealed away floods your chest, but you do not collapse.
+You stand, meet his gaze, let your weight lean beside his.
+His shoulders drop; his hands release the beam.
+The wall behind him shudders, cracks, falls away into the sky.
+Light pours in.
 Neither of you looks away.

 The Shadow